-Board and Committee Evaluations-The Board has conducted annual self-evaluations as well as individual director evaluations to assess the effectiveness of the Board and its members.
-The Chairman (or Lead Director, if the Chairman is not independent) and the Compensation and Corporate Governance Committee coordinate these evaluations.
+Board and Committee Evaluations-The Board has conducted self-evaluations as well as individual director evaluations to assess the effectiveness of the Board and its members.
+The Chairman (or Lead Director, if the Chairman is not independent) and the Nominating and Governance Committee coordinate these evaluations.
 The purpose of these self-evaluations is to increase the effectiveness of the Board and each committee, as well as their individual members.
-Changes in Board compensation, if any, are to be evaluated and recommended by the Compensation and Corporate Governance Committee, but require the concurrence of the full Board.
+Changes in Board committee structure and director compensation, if any, are to be evaluated and recommended by the Nominating and Governance Committee, but require the concurrence of the full Board.